 Endometriosis can cause the formation of scar tissues which cause excruciating pain and reduced physical activity.

-One of the commonest risks associated with endometriosis is infertility caused by abnormal adhesions of endometrial tissues around the uterus, fallopian tubes and ovaries, thus interfering with conception.
+One of the common risks associated with endometriosis is infertility caused by abnormal adhesions of endometrial tissues around the uterus, fallopian tubes and ovaries, thus interfering with conception.

 Though the risk is low, endometriosis is also associated with ovarian cancers.